collective/collective.plonetruegallery/README.txt

 collective.plonetruegallery is a Plone product that implements a very customizable and sophisticated gallery.
 It allows you to add regular Plone Galleries, Picasa Web Albums or even Flickr sets.
-It also allows the user to display the gallery in 3 different sizes, choose between two different javascript gallery display types and customize transitions, effects, and timing.
+It also allows the user to display the gallery in different sizes, choose between many different javascript gallery display types and customize transitions, effects, and timing.
 This project aims to be everything you need for a Gallery in Plone.